-The annual requirements to amortize the compensated absences and the net pension and OPEB liability are uncertain because it is unknown when it will be used.
-Compensated absences and the net pension and OPEB liability will be paid by the fund in which the employee worked, including the general fund and other governmental funds.
+The annual requirements to amortize the compensated absences, net pension liability, and net other postemployment benefit liability are uncertain because it is unknown when the payments will be made.

+Compensated absences, net pension liability, and net other postemployment benefit liability will be paid by the fund in which the employee worked, including the general fund and other governmental funds.